-We will offer our next volunteer training series this fall, Wednesday evenings, October 2 through November 6, at CVHHH’s main office in Berlin.
-For more information about the training syllabus, contact our Volunteer Coordinator, Jean Semprebon via email or by calling 223-1878.
+The next volunteer training will run Wednesday evenings from January 15 through February 19, 2020, 4:00pm to 7:00pm at CVHHH’s main office in Berlin For more information, contact our Volunteer Coordinator, Nicole Dupont via email or by calling 224-2285.
 You may also fill out the form at the bottom of this page.
 Don’t forget to click “Submit” when complete.
-Jean will be in touch with you to follow up.
+Nicole will be in touch to follow up.

 Why Become a Hospice Volunteer

-Volunteers are an integral part of our hospice program.
+Volunteers are an integral part of hospice at CVHHH.
 By sitting with patients in the home (and nursing facilities), providing companionship, running errands (including picking up and delivering flowers for hospice staff to bring to patients) or relieving caregivers, volunteers make it possible for CVHHH to deliver the compassionate, holistic care that is the hallmark of our hospice program.
-Last year, 30 individuals generously contributed their time and talents in support of our hospice program.
 Experience with hospice or health care is not required.
 All that’s needed is a caring, can-do attitude and willingness to help make a difference for someone nearing the end of life.

 What Will I Do as a Hospice Volunteer?